 To upload files choose the directory on your server where you want your files to be uploaded.

-Now select the file to be uploaded and right click on it.
+Now select the file to be uploaded and right-click on it.
 Click the upload file option.
-Your file will be uploaded to the directory you selected.
-Similarly, you can download files from your server instance by right clicking the file.
+Your file starts uploading to the directory you selected.
+Similarly, you can download files from your server instance by right-clicking the file.

 sudo chown user:user /folder/file